 The operator display provided by the oper(8) command can be run from any terminal defined in the /usr/lib/terminfo file.
 It requires at least 80 columns and 24 lines.
-The three lines at the bottom of the operator display screen are used for input and for running commands that do not display information on the screen.
-The rest of the screen is used as a refresh display to display messages and to run other display commands.
+The three lines at the bottom of the operator display screen are used for

 The \$HOME/.operrc configuration file lists the commands to be run as refresh displays and those that require full control of the screen. \$HOME is the user's home directory.
 If this file does not exist, the default configuration file is used.
-For versions of TMF prior to 1.4, the default configuration file resides in /usr/tmf/bin/version/oper.rc.
-For TMF 1.4 and later, the default configuration file resides in / etc/tmf/oper.
+The default configuration file resides in /etc/tmf/oper.